xingchi-jin/Runner/README.md

 ## Primitives
 Coming to design a `Runner`, the important thing is to think what are the primitives a Runner provides.
+Runner provides two types of primitives
+1. Task: an execution unit
+2. Relationship: Logistics operators conecting the tasks.
+They are `depend-on` `if-elese` Runner doesn't provide implementation of `orchestration` of step, nor does it provide application features like `failure strategy`.
+Runner provides primitives to support the system.

 ## Tasks
 Runner is a general task engine, it executes tasks.
 Runner natively implements a list of task types.